Chimpanzee Trekking in Murchison Falls National Park

 The trek can take up to three hours and includes an hour of observing the chimpanzees.

-This experience is aimed at helping the chimpanzees become habituated and comfortable with human presence.
-Budongo and Kibale National Park are the only two places that offer the chimp habituation experience in Uganda.
+This experience is designed to help the chimpanzees become habituated and comfortable with human presence.
+Budongo Forest in Murchison and Kibale National Park are the only two places that offer the chimp habituation experience in Uganda.

 When’s the best time to go?

 The best time to go chimp trekking is between October and January.
 During these months, the trails are dry, the grass is short, and the fruits are ripening.
 However, the chimps may move deeper into the forest, as food and water are scarcer, so spotting them may take longer.

 In June and July, there’s high competition for both accommodation and permits, as the temperature is cooler and there’s less rainfall.
 Therefore, if you’d like to visit during this time, make sure you book several months in advance.

 You will need to purchase a permit before you can attend a chimp trek.
 You can get them from the UWA offices, and they cost $85 each at the time of writing.
 Only 16 permits for chimp trekking are sold per day, and you need to be above 15 years old to buy one.

 If you’re wanting to partake in the chimpanzee habituation experience, the permits cost $220 at the time of writing.

 If you are booking your trip with us, all of this is taken care of for you.

 If you book with us, we will send you a detailed kit list ahead of your trip, but here's a quick cheat sheet of things to bring on your trek:

 - A quick-dry long-sleeved T-shirt